tc39/source-map-spec/source-map-rev3.md

 If the sources are not absolute URLs after prepending of the “sourceRoot”, the sources are resolved relative to the SourceMap (like resolving script src in a html document).

+#### Termination

+Since source map mappings only map locations and not ranges, looking up chars in the generated code will usually lead to the previous mapping within that line.
+If this is not indended for a range in the generated code, it's possible to "terminate" mappings by inserting mappings without original location.

 #### Encoding

 For simplicity, the character set encoding is always UTF-8.